cwi-dis/igor/doc/schema.md

 * `tempInside`: temperature inside in degrees Celcius (float).
 * `tempOutside`: temperature outside in degrees Celcius (float).

+### environment/people
+Information about people that is not considered privacy-sensitive:

+* `count`: number of people on the premises

 ### environment/messages
 Informational messages produced by various plugins (or by external agents with a `POST` through the REST inferface).
 New messages will be picked up by plugins like _lcd_ or _say_ to present them to the user.
 Standard action _cleanup_ will remove them after a while.